Replacement of All Wheel Drive Tires: When, How, and Why?

 Final Thoughts

-If you have doubts, I hope you now know how important it is to completely change all the tires on an AWD vehicle.
-If you care about your car and its long-term serviceability, take care to change it correctly.
+If you have had doubts, I hope you now know how important it is to change all the tires on an AWD vehicle.
+If you care about your car and its long-term serviceability, take care to replace them the right way.
 And it's not difficult for me to reiterate: if at least one tire has different wear, this leads to the imbalance of the entire power distribution system between the wheels.
 Also in this context, the system will read the data incorrectly and will slow down the rotation of the tires with a better tread to balance it with the other tires.

 According to specialists, the tread life variance from tire to tire should not exceed 3/32nds of an inch for All-Wheel Drive vehicles.
 Everything that goes over these reference points is dangerous for AWD axles and cases.